masksnytko/pg.io/README.md

 ```
 `rowFormat: 'JSON'` if you want the result of a string in JSON  `res = [{...},{...}...]`

 `max: 6` The number of simultaneous connections to the database, balancing is based on the Round Robin principle.
-Specifying more than physical cores does not make sense.
-In my experience, half of the number of cores is the ideal option for one thread node

 # Query

 ```js